dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/philosophy.md

 1. Identify the technical problems that need [A-level talent](/recipes/management/increasing_the_capacity_to_win/hiring/talent.md#A-LevelTalent)
     1. I used to believe that you wanted to hire the best possible engineers for every role.
 That was before I met my first startup engineering budget... which is *slim*.
 When it turns out those perfect resumes cost 30% more (some maybe even 2-3x more!!), then you start asking: "is this a problem that a B-player can solve?"
     1. Every startup has 'end-of-the-business' technical problems, and 'good-enough' technical problems.
 Hopefully, a LOT more of the latter than the former.
 If you can segregate your problems, and therefore your team quality, you should have a comp philosophy that reflects where it makes sense to invest your $.
     1. I use job roles for this segregation.
-For example, we might pay everyone at the same band levels (50-75%, see below), but we divide engineers into 'Application Engineer', 'Fullstack Engineer', 'Backend Engineer', and 'ML Engineer', with each job family being comp'd higher than the previous one.
+For example, we might pay everyone at the same band levels (50-75%, see below), but we divide engineers into 'Application Engineer', 'Fullstack Engineer', 'Infrastructure Engineer', and 'ML Engineer', with each job family being comp'd higher than the previous one.
+1. Identify which technical problems require Senior talent and what can be more junior talent (aka monkeys on keyboards).
+    1. Senior talent tends to be a lot more expensive -- not only in cash, but also your time, because those folks will want to spend 1:1 time with you, they'll request more structure at the company, etc etc. If you can get away with more junior folks doing the work (aka "they can't burn the company down if they are working on an integration with Salesforce..."), do it.
 1. Choose a 'local market' comp philosophy.
     1. Remote talent can be 50-80% cheaper than local talent -- if that is your comp philosophy.
 Some companies choose to pay all engineers, regardless of location, the same.
     1. I think that is silly for smaller startups.
 It's borderline irresponsible, since it draws down on your runway AND removes the incentive to hire remote talent.
 It also chains employees to your company, if they are getting multiples of what the market offers -- which will create headaches for you when misaligned employees refuse to quit and aren't delivering results.